 4. Local high school football rivalries

 Football is a staple of Thanksgiving!
 While the Packers vs. the Lions may be the game of choice for afternoon entertainment, try checking out your local high school football game in the morning.
 Brookfield vs. Bethel, Greenwich vs.Westport, and Danbury vs. Ridgefield are a few of the local rivalries.
 Your kids may really enjoy cheering on their local team, connecting with friends, and perhaps a tailgate with...turkey sandwiches?

 5. Family Hike, Anyone?

 If it’s peace and quiet you’re craving, try heading out for a family hike either before or after your Thanksgiving meal.
 Check out the New Canaan Nature Center’s trail, a 2-mile loop that is manageable for even the smallest hikers.
 Post hike, your kids may enjoy the Nature Center’s new Play Garden, an interactive playspace with a Turtle’s Nesting Pit, an Eagle’s Nest and a Climbing Rock for little explorers.
-If this combo doesn’t tire them out, we don’t know what will!

-If you’re itching to get out of the house, there are lots of fun things to do on Thanksgiving Day in CT.
+But the bottom line it, if you’re itching to get out of the house, there are lots of fun things to do on Thanksgiving Day in CT.
 Of course, the age-old traditions of overeating and relaxing by a fire shouldn’t be missed either!
 Either way, Happy Thanksgiving!